- Credit Requirements (i.e. the “Nuts and Bolts”)

 A Word On Adjunct Faculty and Full-Time Faculty

 Full-time faculty (also known as standing faculty) are generally tenure-track (or tenured) professors at Penn Law who focus primarily on cutting-edge legal research and scholarship.
 They have offices at the Law School, and teach multiple law courses, oftentimes year after year.
 Adjunct faculty are generally active practitioners or judges who are experts in particular areas of the law.
 They generally do not have offices at the Law School, and they may not teach every year.

 Law students should be cognizant of differences between standing and adjunct faculty members.
 For those intent on producing publishable legal scholarship, adjuncts may not be present for the multiple semesters (if not years) that it takes to produce such work.
 Standing faculty are also sure to be aware of legal scholarship and academic trends within their fields of interests.

 Adjuncts are experts in specific fields, and can offer superb instruction relating to the practice of law for a particular area.
 Adjuncts may not, however, seek to publish legal scholarship as often as standing faculty members, and may not follow the scholarship in a particular field as closely.
 Further, adjuncts may not be present each semester to continue ties with students.

 When selecting courses, students ought to be aware of these general factors.
 (Of course, the terms discussed here may not apply to individual faculty members.)
-For a student seeking to form a relationship over the course of three semesters with a faculty member, such a tie may simply not be possible with an adjunct.
+For a student seeking to form a relationship over the course of three semesters with a faculty member (and possibly after graduation as well), such a tie may simply not be possible with an adjunct.
 Similarly, for a student looking to learn from an expert in a certain field of practice, classes with adjunct faculty may present excellent opportunities.